Frequently Asked Questions

 Initial assessments are currently virtual which allows your pelvic health physiotherapist to assess your needs, concerns and begin addressing your physiotherapy goals.
 During your assessment, your physiotherapist will be able to discuss if an in-person appointment is recommended and if having an internal pelvic floor exam could help address your symptoms.

 We review your past medical and birth history, discuss preferences for your upcoming birth as well as what types of treatments you may have already tried for your symptoms.
 Discussing your history will provide a good indication as to what assessment and treatment techniques may be helpful.
 Your physiotherapist will take a look at your posture (not just your pelvis), movements that are symptomatic and general movement strategies (this can be done virtually and in-person).

 Your physiotherapist will discuss and show you on an anatomical pelvis model where your pelvic floor muscles are, how these muscles are assessed as well as any pros and cons with carrying out an internal exam in regards to your goals.

-If an internal pelvic floor exam is recommended for your symptoms and you consent to the exam, at a follow up appointment we will talk you through the entire physical exam and have you provide us feedback during the assessment.
+If an internal pelvic floor exam is recommended for your symptoms and you consent to the exam, at an in-person follow up appointment we will talk you through the entire physical pelvic floor exam.
 You are able to withdraw your consent at any time.